nadeeravista/flatmates_chores_api/README.md

 ```bash
 > node app.js
 ```
-Open your browser and the API will be running on the following URL http://localhost:12345/
+Open your browser and the API will be running on the following URL. http://localhost:12345/